-John R. (Deceased) & Mary L. Smith 234-00-7890 Part I Election To Expense Certain Property Under Section 179 Note: If you have any listed property, complete Part V before you complete Part I. \$102,000 Maximum amount.
-See page 2 of the instructions for a higher limit for certain businesses 1 2 2 Total cost of section 179 property placed in service (see page 3 of the instructions) 3 \$410,000 Threshold cost of section 179 property before reduction in limitation, Reduction in limitation.
+Business or activity to which this form relates Identifying number John R. (Deceased) & Mary L. Smith 234-00-7890 Election To Expense Certain Property Under Section 179 Part I Note: If you have any listed property, complete Part V before you complete Part I. \$125,000 1 Maximum amount.
+See the instructions for a higher limit for certain businesses 2 Total cost of section 179 property placed in service (see instructions). \$500,000 3 Threshold cost of section 179 property before reduction in limitation 4 Reduction in limitation.
 Subtract line 3 from line 2.
-If zero or less, enter -0-4 Dollar limitation for tax year.
+If zero or less, enter -0-Dollar limitation for tax year.
 Subtract line 4 from line 1.
 If zero or less, enter -0-.
-If married filing separately, see page 3 of the instructions. (a) Description of property (b) Cost (business use only) (c) Elected cost 6 Listed property.
-Enter the amount from line 29 7 Total elected cost of section 179 property.
+If married filing separately, see instructions (a) Description of property (b) Cost (business use only) (c) Flected cost 6 Listed property.
+Enter the amount from line 29 7 8 Total elected cost of section 179 property.
 Add amounts in column (c), lines 6 and 7.
-9 Tentative deduction.
+8 9 Tentative deduction.
 Enter the smaller of line 5 or line 8.
-10 10 Carryover of disallowed deduction from line 13 of your 2003 Form 4562 . . .
-11 Business income limitation.
-Enter the smaller of business income (not less than zero) or line 5 (see instructions) Section 179 expense deduction.
-Add lines 9 and 10, but do not enter more than line 11.
-Carryover of disallowed deduction to 2005.
+9 10 Carryover of disallowed deduction from line 13 of your 2006 Form 4562 . . .
+10 Business income limitation.
+Enter the smaller of business income (not less than zero) or line 5 (see instructions) 11 11 Section 179 expense deduction.
+Add lines 9 and 10, but do not enter more than line 11 Carryover of disallowed deduction to 2008.
 Add lines 9 and 10, less line 12 ▶ 13 Note: Do not use Part II or Part III below for listed property.
 Instead, use Part V. Special Depreciation Allowance and Other Depreciation (Do not include listed property.)
-Special depreciation allowance for qualified property (other than listed property) placed in service 14 Property subject to section 168(f)(1) election (see page 4 of the instructions).
-15 Other depreciation (including ACRS) (see page 4 of the instructions) 16 Part III MACRS Depreciation (Do not include listed property.)
-(See page 5 of the instructions.)
-Section A 1,211 17 MACRS deductions for assets placed in service in tax years beginning before 2004 . . .
-If you are electing under section 168(i)(4) to group any assets placed in service during the tax year into one or more general asset accounts, check here.
-Section B-Assets Placed in Service During 2004 Tax Year Using the General Depreciation System (b) Month and (c) Basis for depreciation (d) Recovery (a) Classification of property (e) Convention (f) Method (g) Depreciation deduction year placed in (business/investment use period only-see instructions) 19a 3-year property 5-year property 7-year property С d 10-year property 15-year property f 20-year property 25 yrs. g 25-year property S/L 27.5 yrs. h Residential rental ММ S/L 27.5 yrs.
-S/L property ММ i Nonresidential real 39 yrs.
-MM S/L property ММ S/L Section C-Assets Placed in Service During 2004 Tax Year Using the Alternative Depreciation System 20a Class life S/L b 12-year 12 yrs.
-S/L c 40-year ММ S/L 4-04 50.000 40 yrs.
-886 Summary (see page 8 of the instructions) 21 Listed property.
+(See instructions.)
+Special allowance for qualified New York Liberty or Gulf Opportunity Zone property (other than listed property) and cellulosic biomass ethanol plant property placed in service during the tax year (see 14 Property subject to section 168(f)(1) election 15 Other depreciation (including ACRS) 16 MACRS Depreciation (Do not include listed property.)
+(See instructions.)
+Section A 17 1,211 MACRS deductions for assets placed in service in tax years beginning before 2007 17 If you are electing to group any assets placed in service during the tax year into one or more 18 Section B-Assets Placed in Service During 2007 Tax Year Using the General Depreciation System (b) Month and (c) Basis for depreciation (d) Recovery (a) Classification of property (business/investment use year placed in (f) Method (a) Depreciation deduction period service only-see instructions) 19a 3-year property b 5-year property С 7-year property d 10-year property e 15-year property f 20-year property 25 yrs. g 25-year property S/L 27.5 yrs.
+S/L MM h Residential rental 27.5 yrs.
+S/L property MM MM S/L Nonresidential real 39 yrs.
+S/L property ММ Section C-Assets Placed in Service During 2007 Tax Year Using the Alternative Depreciation System 20a Class life S/L b 12-year S/L 12 yrs. c 40-year 4-05 50,000 S/L 886 40 yrs.
+MM Part IV Summary (see instructions) 21 Listed property.
 Enter amount from line 28 . . .
 Total.
 Add amounts from line 12, lines 14 through 17, lines 19 and 20 in column (g), and line 21.
 Enter here and on the appropriate lines of your return.
 Partnerships and S corporations-see instr.
-2.097 For assets shown above and placed in service during the current year, enter the portion of the basis attributable to section 263A costs
+2,097 For assets shown above and placed in service during the current year, enter the portion of the basis attributable to section 263A costs